robertjchristian/MRC/MRC40.md

 Cons:
 Based on estimate - Providers could wind up earning less, or more, than the staked amount based on a variety of factors

-### Fixed Lock Equal to Earnings
+### Fixed MOR Staking Equal to Earnings
 Brief Description: Compute Providers are required to stake MOR equal to the amount they want to be eligible to earn in an X month period.
 For example, a Compute Provider who stakes 10,000 MOR can earn up to 10,000 MOR from the Compute bucket.
 Additional Notes: Providers could continue to add to their stake if they realize they are nearing their capped amount.
 Pros
 Whereas the proportional methods are based on future estimates that may not be realized (or may be over realized), this fixed approach ensures that a Compute Provider does not earn more than they have staked.
-Net reduction in circulating supply during the lockup period as an amount equal to expected earnings would be immediately locked up.
+Net reduction in circulating supply during the MOR Staking period as an amount equal to expected earnings would be immediately Staked.
 Cons:
 If a Compute Provider earns all the allowable MOR quickly, then they may not want to stake additional, and less capacity is available making the remaining capacity more expensive… however, a profitable environment would likely encourage Compute Providers to obtain and stake additional MOR.